-The PWM0GENA register controls generation of the PWM0A signal; PWM1GENA, the PWM1A signal; and PWM2GENA, the PWM2A signal.
+The PWM0GENA register controls generation of the PWM0A signal; PWM1GENA, the PWM1A signal.

 If a zero or load event coincides with a compare A or compare B event, the zero or load action is taken and the compare A or compare B action is ignored.
 If a compare A event coincides with a compare B event, the compare A action is taken and the compare B action is ignored.